 Troy Ladd and his gang at Hollywood Hot Rods keep raising the hot rod building bar.
-As if nearly sweeping the 2017 season with the “Mulholland Speedster” wasn’t enough, HHR has two bare metal, work -in-progress rides that were on display at the Grand National Show that undoubtedly are bound for glory.
+As if nearly sweeping the 2017 season with the “Mulholland Speedster” wasn’t enough, HHR had two bare metal, work -in-progress rides on display at the Grand National Show that are undoubtedly bound for glory.
 It’s possible that a build might appear a bit modest before that final coat of paint, but that’s not the case with these bare metal beauties.
 These rides exemplify Hollywood Hot Rods motto, “Respect Tradition” by showcasing the beauty of all things mechanical rather than camouflaging them.
 These highly modified, hand formed builds highlight HHR specialties of TIG welding and metal finishing.
 For me there’s just something to the Hot Rod au naturel, undressed and unclad the craftsmanship truly becomes the star.

 I appreciate the trend of builders keeping us up to date with their projects by showing then in various stages of completion at shows.
 Since this dynamic duo is mid-build, there aren’t many details about these babies out there.
 Suffice to say, no specs needed when the rides looks this bad!
 In short, the sky is the limit for this cat and his builds.
 I can’t wait to see this duo in their final glory.
 I have just one request, Mr Ladd could you leave one build in bare metal?
 Steampunk would never be the same!